Philippines travel guide with our best tips • 2024

 During our stay we have used many ferries, and we can confirm that it has not always been easy to know in advance if there was a connection between two locations.
 In order to take advantage of these services, we have done many searches on the internet before visiting an island or charting the possible route.

 The Rome2rio.com App helped us a lot in this task and provided us with a lot of useful information.
-Remember that a lot of information on the internet is not updated, so we advise you to check the date of the articles you read, because, after two years of closure due to the pandemic, many companies and routes no longer exist.
+Remember that a lot of information on the internet is not updated, so we advise you to check the date of the articles you read, because, after two years of closure due to the pandemic and , many companies and routes no longer exist.

 At the moment of writing this Philippines travel guide, there were quite many routes canceled or not reestablished so we had to take a flight instead of ferry.